Mattia46/cv/README.md

 ## Skills

-I am able to build and end to end application, using different technologies and adhering to the SOLID principles.
+I am able to build an and end to end application, using different technologies and adhering to the SOLID principles.

 #### Initiative

-During my experience as a CRM I made my own data base to collect and analyze customers information that let me to increase the annual turnover up to 54%.
+During my experience as a CRM I made my own Database to collect and analyze customers information that lets me to increase the annual turnover up to 54%.

-#### Attention to details
+#### Attention to detail

-The attention to details was crucial when I was working as Corporate Tax Consultant.
+The attention to details was crucial when I was working as corporate tax consultant.
 I spent the majority of the days reviewing documents and reserching to help companies to avoid mistakes.

 #### Ruby and Ruby on Rails

- Ruby was my first Ojbect Oriented Programming code language.
-Through It I learnt the Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion principles (SOLID), Test-Driven
+ Ruby was my first Object Orientated Programming code language.
+Through It I learned the Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion principles (SOLID), Test-Driven
 Development (TDD) and Relational Database.

 - [Takeaway](https://github.com/Mattia46/takeaway-challenge): A Program that can manage a takeaway order.
 I learnt how to implement Twillio API.
 It is 100% tested using RSpec.